Runnymede Trust: Legal challenge against government appointments during the COVID pandemic

-Amid the UK's Covid national emergency in November 2020, the Runnymede Trust filed judicial review proceedings against the government in the High Court.
+Amid the UK's COVID national emergency in November 2020, the Runnymede Trust filed judicial review proceedings against the government in the High Court.
 The case was brought in the public interest to challenge, under the Equality Act 2010, the legality and appropriateness of the appointment by then Health Secretary Matt Hancock of his friend Baroness Dido Harding to lead the National Institute for Health Protection, and her friend Mike Coupe to lead NHS Test and Trace.
-In two articles published by The Times newspaper, the Trust was criticised for undertaking the case in partnership with the Good Law Project, and for alleged political bias in its repudiation of the controversial and widely discredited report published by the Commission on Race and Ethnic Disparities.
+In two articles published by The Times newspaper, the trust was criticised for undertaking the case in partnership with the Good Law Project, and for alleged political bias in its repudiation of the controversial and widely discredited report published by the Commission on Race and Ethnic Disparities.
 However, in a preliminary finding on legal standing in 2021, the High Court ruled that the Runnymede Trust had cause to bring the case both in terms of its charitable objectives and the public interest.
-In its verdict on the case issued in February 2022, the High Court under Lord Justice Singh ruled that Hancock had breached the Equalities Act 2010 in his appointment of both Harding and Coupe.
+In its verdict on the case issued in February 2022, the High Court under Lord Justice Singh ruled that Hancock had breached the Equality Act 2010 in his appointment of both Harding and Coupe.